siryanto/workshop-accelerating-microbial-with-hpc/Readme.md

 NanoPlot also creates a report in HTML format, stored in the output directory.
 To preview the report, download it and open it using a web browser.

 ### 1.c Use MultiQC to wrap all the QC result
+MultiQC is a tool used to aggregate and visualize the results of various quality control (QC) tools into a single, comprehensive report.

 Load the module
 ```
 ml multiqc